 The San Luis I LPOE is located on the U.S.-Mexico border in the City of San Luis, Arizona.
 Approximately 4 miles from the California border, it is the westernmost port of entry in Arizona.
 The LPOE connects U.S. Highway 95 on the north and Mexican Federal Highway 2 and Sonora State Highway 40 to the south.
-Adjacent to the west of the San Luis I LPOE is the former Friendship Park, which was a city park owned and managed by the City of San Luis.
-Friendship

-Park was a former city park that contains two maintenance sheds, a concession stand, a baseball backstop and dugouts, lamp posts, parking bollards, two shade structures, and a restroom building.
+Adjacent to the west of the San Luis I LPOE is the former Friendship Park, which was a city park managed by the City of San Luis and owned by the Bureau of Land Management (BLM).
+Friendship Park was a former city park that contains two maintenance sheds, a concession stand, a baseball backstop and dugouts, lamp posts, parking bollards, two shade structures, and a restroom building.
 The park was closed in 2011 and is no longer maintained by the City of San Luis.
 A locked, metal, chainlink fence surrounds the site to prevent public access.